Qigong: From 1949 to 1999: the qigong boom

 Starting in the late 1940s and the 1950s, the mainland Chinese government tried to integrate disparate qigong approaches into one coherent system, with the intention of establishing a firm scientific basis for qigong practice.
 In 1949, Liu Guizhen established the name "qigong" to refer to the system of life-preserving practices that he and his associates developed, based on daoyin and other philosophical traditions.
 This attempt is considered by some sinologists as the start of the modern or scientific interpretation of qigong.
-During the Great Leap Forward (1958–1963) and the Cultural Revolution (1966–1976), qigong, along with other traditional Chinese medicine, was under tight control with limited access among the general public, but was encouraged in state-run rehabilitation centers and spread to universities and hospitals.
-After the Cultural Revolution, qigong, along with tai chi, was popularized as daily morning exercise practiced en masse throughout China.

-Popularity of qigong grew rapidly through the 1990s, during Chairman Deng Xiaoping and Jiang Zemin eras after Mao Zedong's death in 1976, with estimates of between 60 and 200 million practitioners throughout China.
+In the mid-1960s, qigong was criticised and banned in China.

+In 1979, qigong's reputation was rehabilitated thanks to high level supporters, such as scientist Qian Xuesen, General Zhang Zhenhuan, and Sports Minister Wu Shaozu.
+Qigong was officially recognised and deemed a component of Chinese medicine with healing benefits and scientific value.
+With the backing of prominent figures such as Qian, research into the paranormal aspects of Qigong gained traction within the Chinese scientific community during the 1980s.
+Qian advocated for the creation of "somatic science" (人体科学, renti kexue) which would address "exceptional functions of the human body", including abilities such as telepathy, photokinesis, and clairvoyance.
+However, these claims failed to produce replicable scientific evidence and the movement was criticized as pseudoscientific.

 In 1985, the state-run China Qigong Science and Research Society was established to regulate the nation's qigong denominations and activities of Qigong Masters.

-With the backing of prominent figures including several senior ranking party officials and most notably the atomic scientist Qian Xuesen, research into the paranormal aspects of Qigong gained traction within the Chinese scientific community during the 1980s.
-Qian advocated for the creation of "somatic science" (人体科学, renti kexue) which would address supernatural powers in its research of latent human body potentials that can be cultivated via Qigong practice.
+Popularity of qigong grew rapidly through the 1990s with estimates of between 60 and 200 million practitioners throughout China.

 Along with popularity and state sanction came controversy and problems: claims of extraordinary abilities bordering on the supernatural, pseudoscience explanations to build credibility, a mental condition labeled qigong deviation, formation of cults, and exaggeration of claims by masters for personal benefit.

+From the early 1990s, Chinese authorities and critics had increasingly questioned qigong organizations and practises as being unscientific.
+The efforts to establish qigong science as a scientific field failed to produce replicable experimental evidence for its claims, leading to declining support in scientific and political circles and became a target of ridicule.